 Nicole Ver Kuilen lost her left leg below the knee to cancer at age 10 and has made it her life’s goal to expand access to prosthetic technology for all amputees.

 She has completed a 1,500 mile triathlon down the west coast to raise awareness for amputee rights, lobbied to members of Congress in Washington, DC, and summitted Ecuador’s 19,347 ft.
-Volcan Cotopaxi with the Range of Motion Project.
-Her documentary film, 1500 Miles, is touring the country and has been honored by five international film festivals, including a “Best Documentary” award.
+Volcano Cotopaxi with the Range of Motion Project.
+Her documentary film, 1500 Miles, is touring the country and has been honored by eleven international film festivals, including a “Best Documentary” award.

 Nicole is the founder of non-profit, Forrest Stump, with the mission of advocating for fair, adequate rights for amputees and their access to the prostheses they need to meet and exceed their mobility goals.
 She is now embarking on an impact tour across the country to share her film and story to advocate for amputee rights.